 Low yields have presented a significant challenge to investors for a number of years.
-We see a moderate US-led reflation which is slow and expect inflation and interest rates to reach levels well below the average of past recovery peaks.
+We see a moderate but slow US-led reflation and expect inflation and interest rates to reach levels well below the average of past recovery peaks.
 While global growth is likely to pick up, yields are still at low or negative levels and we expect them to stay low in Europe and Japan in the foreseeable future.

 In our view, there are three paths which could offer potential returns to investors, while endeavoring to avoid assets with low yields and possibly negative returns: 1) adding to higher yielding bond strategies; 2) within equities, a focus on unconstrained strategies; 3) increasing exposure to alternative asset classes.

 The Great Escape – Escaping the lower for longer environment

 Since the Global Financial Crisis (GFC), developed economies have been stuck in a lower for longer environment – lower demand, lower profits growth, lower inflation and lower interest rates.
 With lower expected returns, companies have been discouraged from investing in their businesses, perpetuating the low growth environment in the process.
 The impact has been pervasive in the world of economics and markets, but also on the political and social landscape.

 In the current low growth, low inflation, low yield environment, the concept of the equilibrium rate of interest is becoming increasingly important.
 We believe there has been a structural downward shift in the equilibrium rate.
 In this paper we assess the implications of that shift for investors.